 - Fill the cooling system with coolant/antifreeze.
 Refer to this Operation and Maintenance Manual, "Fluid Recommendations" topic for more information on cooling system specifications.
 Do not install the cooling system filler cap. - 2.
 Start and run the engine at low idle.
 Increase the engine rpm to 1500 rpm.
-Run the engine at high idle for 1 minute in order to purge the air from the cavities of the engine block.
+Run the engine at high idle for 1 minute to purge the air from the cavities of the engine block.
 Stop the engine. - 3.
 Check the coolant level.
 Maintain the coolant level within 13 mm (0.5 inch) below the bottom of the pipe for filling.
 Maintain the coolant level within 13 mm (0.5 inch) to the proper level on the sight glass. - 4.
 Clean the cooling system filler cap.
 Inspect the gasket that is on the cooling system filler cap.
 If the gasket that is on the cooling system filler cap is damaged, discard the old filler cap and install a new filler cap.
 If the gasket that is on the cooling system filler cap is not damaged, perform a pressure test.
 The correct pressure for the cooling system filler cap is stamped on the face of the cooling system filler cap.
-If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap.
+If the correct pressure, install a new cooling system filler cap.

-5. Start the engine.
-Inspect the cooling system for leaks and for proper operating temperature.
+5. Start the engine and inspect the cooling system for leaks and for proper operating temperature.

-Coolant (ELC) - Change
+Cooling System Coolant (ELC - Change